5a3/5a3/README.md

-# 👋 Hi, I'm Magdeline!
+# 👋 Hi, I'm Ahmed Al-attas!
 👩🏻‍💻 Software Engineer sharing about my journey and learnings in tech<br/>
 👩🏻‍🎓 Studied [Computer Science](https://youtu.be/Dd_4zfmY-aA?si=3NnnJ-j5ls7johlv) at the University of Otago, New Zealand<br/>
 🎨 Making videos about Computer Science, tech, and productivity on [YouTube](https://www.youtube.com/c/MagdelineHuang)<br/>